Secure career paths

 Promotion of dialogue between employers and trade unionsVINCI’s responsible employer approach is expressed through active dialogue with employee representative bodies, in accordance with the principles of trade union independence and pluralism.
 Dialogue between management and labour is a key component of the Group Manifesto (fichier PDF 487 Ko) .
 In countries in which the International Labour Organisation (ILO) Conventions on trade union freedoms have not been ratified, VINCI companies work to provide employees with channels to express their views.

-- VINCI hired 18,384 people under permanent contract during the year.
+- VINCI hired 24,703 people as permanent employees during the year.

-- VINCI employees completed 3.10 million hours of training.
-24.2% of the training was provided by in-house academies and programmes.
+- VINCI employees received 3.5 million hours of training, of which 24% was provided though in-house academies and programmes.

-- VINCI welcomed 235 people under international volunteering programmes for graduates in 2015.
+- VINCI welcomed 214 people under international volunteering programmes.

 VINCI’s Human Resources departments network and roll out new HR management tools to meet two structurally important objectives – speeding up international growth and building intra-Group synergies.
 This involves further encouraging skills and personal mobility.